Homes For Sale In FQ Story Historic District

 F.Q.
 Story’s Historic District’s Period of Significance

-1921-1942 holds the most historical significance.
+FQ Story Historic District significance is 1921-1942 and holds the most historical significance for this neighborhood.
 In 1920, when development of what is now the F.Q.
 Story Historic District began, Phoenix had a population of only 29,000.
-The Neighborhood, as well as many of the individual houses, are listed on the National Register of Historic Places.
+The neighborhood, as well as many of the individual houses, are listed on the National Register of Historic Places.
 F.Q.
 Story consists of 602 homes that were constructed from the late 1920’s through the late 1940’s.